rmp135/blender-filepath-formatter/README.md

 Set the **File Name** to the template for the file name.

 - Note: The file name generation has a quirk where you _must_ have a frame number somewhere in the filename.
-If you don't, Blender will add at to the end.
+If you don't, Blender will add it to the end.
 This is built-in behaviour and cannot be changed.

 The above options can contain a number of template variables to alter the path / filename.